mredenti/modern-cmake/episodes/02-variables.md

 You can use `FORCE` to set a cached variable even if it already set; this should not be very common.
 Since cached variables are global, sometimes they get used as a makeshift global variable.

+**Note**

+What is the different behaviour that you observe from the previous challenge?

+The reason why the previous ovveriding of a normal variable did not work lies with an important point: normal and cache variables are two separate things.
+It is possible to have a normal variable and a cache variable with the same name, but holding different values.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::